 03.01 Departments with part-time and temporary (including summer) work appropriate for student workers should use university student employees whenever possible.
 However, in the event that university students are not available or eligible, departments may hire non-student employees within the following age restrictions:

 a.
-The minimum age for university employment is sixteen, with the exception of students employed in special programs such as university-sponsored programs targeting pre-college students.
+The minimum age for university employment is 16, with the exception of students employed in special programs such as university-sponsored programs targeting pre-college students.

-high school and pursuing a diploma will receive wages at a rate equal to the
+pursuing a diploma will receive wages at a rate equal to the federal minimum

-federal minimum wage, except where the FLSA allows exceptions.
-The employing
+wage, except where the FLSA allows exceptions.
+The employing department should